1967 Triumph TR4A

 Be it not for the curved in the hood headlight visors, and the ubiquitous bump on the hood, as well as the lighted trim spear point which starts on the front quarter, this would be an everyday car.
 With these iconic design cues, it becomes the TR4, and is looking decidedly British.
 A horizontal ribbed chromed grille, with the single flanking headlights, and lower rounded bullet turn signal lights, framed on the bottom by a small bumper with dual vertical bumperettes, and central rounded supporting bar up front to accent and protect the grille.
 A long hood works its way back to the windshield, and side and door panels are nice and straight, and rust free.
 These are all bathed in red and looking good.
 Chrome trimmings are smashing (good) and mirror like.
 The bumpers show the beginnings of rust and dulling but are straight.
 A few scratches are seen overall, but it is mostly tip top notch mate.
 The rear of the car borrows from the Sunbeam Tiger with vertical torchlights at the end of each pointed boxed off fender, and a squared off trunk.
 This is a pre cursor to the TR-6 and Karmann rear design.
 Gone are the cutaway doors and now straight sills with roll up windows keep the belt line horizontal.
 Above all this Brit menagerie' is a clean black canvas convertible top with a clear plastic rear window.
+Also included is a red hardtop.
 Seen on all 4 corners are 8 spoke mag style 15-inch wheels wrapped by 185/65R15's all around.

 Lowering the rag top, we see a roll bar has been added for safety, and this sits behind a black vinyl dual bomber style bucketed cockpit.
 On the driver's side is a mounted to the roll bar padded headrest.
 Some tears are seen on the tuck and roll and bolsters, but the seats remain intact.
 A central console races from the back of the cockpit forward, and houses a glovebox, handbrake, and gear shift lever.
 This meets up with the wood veneer dash showing a few chips missing from the top veneer.
 This original dash has round Jaeger black faced gauges with shiny chromed bezels.
 A nice wood rimmed steering wheel with 3 machined metal drilled spokes fronts the dash.
 Noted is some gaffers tape holding the front driver's side of the center console top the carpeted hump.
 Behind this taped on radio mounting cowling is some evidence of possible brake fluid leakage damage but check the photos to be sure.
 Black carpets floods all the floors and is clean with a few areas of wear.